obonaventure/mmtp-book/mptcp.rst

    When Multipath TCP was designed, there was no standardized solution that enabled a host to control the path followed by its packets inside a network.
 This is slowly changing.
 First, the IETF has adopted the Segment Routing architecture :cite:`rfc8402`.
 This architecture is a modern version of source routing which can be used in MPLS and IPv6 networks.
 In particular, using the IPv6 Segment Routing Header :cite:`rfc8754`, a host can decide the path that its packets will follow inside the network.
 This opens new possibilities for Multipath TCP.
 Some of these possibilities are explored by the Path Aware Networking Research Group of the Internet Research Task Force.

 A second important design question for the Multipath TCP designers was how use two or more paths for a single connection ?
 As an example, let us consider a smartphone that interacts with a server.
 This smartphone has two different IP addresses: one over its Wi-Fi interface and one over its cellular interface.
-Assume that the smartphone initiates a TCP connection over its Wi-Fi interface.
-This handshake is illustrated in blue in :numref:`fig-mptcp-naive`.
-It sends a data packet over this interface and the next one over the cellular one (shown in red).
+A naïve way to use these two networks would be to operate as shown :numref:`fig-mptcp-naive`.
+The smartphone would initiate a TCP connection over its Wi-Fi interface as shown in blue in :numref:`fig-mptcp-naive`.
+This handshake creates a connection and thus some shared state between the smartphone and the server.
+Given this state, could the smartphone simply sent the next date over the cellular interface (shown in red in :numref:`fig-mptcp-naive`) ?

 .. _fig-mptcp-naive:
 .. tikz:: A naive approach to create a Multipath TCP connection